Microscopic study of the low-energy enhancement in the gamma-decay strength of \(^{50}\)V: The GSF of V: features and physical mechanisms The GSF of 50V: features and physical mechanisms

 While the amplitude of the calculated dipole strength function does not completely match the experimental data, we can see that the overall shape is successfully replicated in the calculations.
 We also remark that the absolute value of the experimental data has a substantial uncertainty.
 This is because the total average radiative width has not been measured for \(^{50}\)V \cite{PhysRevC.73.064301}.
 Both the calculated and experimental GSFs decrease from low to mid \(E_\gamma\), flatten out, and then increase from mid to high \(E_\gamma\).
 A small peak-like structure between \(3\) and \(4\) MeV is also reproduced by the shell-model calculations.

 In the Oslo method, it is usually assumed that dipole transitions are dominating and the contributions from higher multipolarities are negligible.
 This assumption is supported by angular-distribution measurements in this mass region~\cite{PhysRevLett.111.242504,Larsen_2017}.
 As shown in \cref{fig:gsf_M1_E1_normal}, the \(E2\) contribution is negligible and can safely be ignored, supporting that it is reasonable to assume dominance of dipole transitions for this nucleus in this energy region.

+To test the impact of the chosen interaction and model space, we have also performed calculations with the \texttt{KB3G} interaction \cite{POVES2001157}.
+The same quenching of 0.9 as well as \(g_l = 1.1, -0.1\) was used.
+In \cref{fig:gsf_compare_sdpfsdgmu_kb3g_split_parity} we compare the \(M1\) strength of \texttt{KB3G} (green) and \texttt{SDPFSDG-MU} (red).
+In the LEE region they are generally very similar, however the \texttt{KB3G} \(M1\) strength is slightly higher.
+The discrepancy can be explained by the fact that \texttt{KB3G} uses the \(pf\) shell as model space and thus only captures positive-to-positive parity transitions but not negative-to-negative parity transitions.
+On the other hand, the \texttt{SDPFSDG-MU} interaction extends over more than one major shell and captures both types of transitions, giving us a more complete picture of the \(M1\) strength.

+To illustrate the implications, in \cref{fig:gsf_compare_sdpfsdgmu_kb3g_split_parity}, we have plotted separately the positive-to-positive and negative-to-negative parity \(M1\) strengths of \texttt{SDPFSDG-MU}.
+The positive-to-positive LEEs of the two interactions are very similar in both shape and amplitude, which shows that the calculations are quite robust with respect to the chosen interaction.
+Interestingly, the negative-to-negative transitions contribute to a reduction in the LEE, an effect which is not captured by a one-major-shell interaction.
 In the following, we will investigate in detail the nature of the LEE for the case of $^{50}$V.